 Enneagram 8 Wings

 Enneagram 8w7s are more outgoing, energetic, and fun.
 You are ambitious and determined to make a change but can make impulsive and reckless decisions.
 You like to make the most out of nothing and live your life to its fullest.
 You are more social than a typical type eight.

 An enneagram 8w9 is typically more organized and prepared than an 8w7.
 You are easier to approach and cooperate better with others in the competition.
 By the influence of the ninth wing, you make an excellent mediator rather than being the source of conflict as a typical eight can be.

 An enneagram 9w8 can often feel conflicted because type nines avoid anger while the eight wing influences it.
 You are more confident while having stubborn and passive-aggressive tendencies.
 You have more access to your anger to express your emotions openly when there is conflict.

 An enneagram 9w1 has a stronger sense between right and wrong to focus on accomplishing their goals.
-You are more introverted and critical toward yourself than others, unlike the type nine with an eight wing.
+Unlike type nine with an eight wing, you are more introverted and critical toward yourself than others.
 Through the influence of wing one, you are more likely to take part in social justice.

 Sources: Ian Morgan Cron